-Mr. Man, aged 36, was appointed as the company secretary on 27 April 2016.
-He is the principal and head of corporate advisory division of Dominic K.F.
-Chan & Co and a director of RHT Corporate Advisory (HK) Limited.
+Mr. Man, aged 37, was appointed as the company secretary on 27 April 2016.
+He is a director of RHT Corporate Advisory (HK) Limited.

-Mr. Man has been an associate member of the Institute of Chartered Secretaries and Administrators and an associate member of the Hong Kong Institute of Company Secretaries since 2015.
+Mr. Man has been an associate member of The Chartered Governance Institute (formerly known as The Institute of Chartered Secretaries and Administrators) and an associate member of the Hong Kong Institute of Company Secretaries since 2015.